Written by: Guest | Best Company Editorial Team

 Low approval rates were attributed to borrowers who submitted inaccurate applications, borrowers who were on the wrong repayment plan, and borrowers who had the wrong types of loans.

-- 14 percent of applications were denied due to having the wrong type of student loan.
+- 14% of applications were denied due to having the wrong type of student loan.

-- 23 percent of applicants didn’t file their paperwork properly or submitted multiple applications.
+- 23% of applicants didn’t file their paperwork properly or submitted multiple applications.

-- 59 percent of applications for Public Service Loan Forgiveness were denied because the borrower hadn’t earned the full 120 qualifying payments needed.
+- 59% of applications for Public Service Loan Forgiveness were denied because the borrower hadn’t earned the full 120 qualifying payments needed.

 What types of student loan qualify for Public Service Loan Forgiveness?